shuangsong0110/ParticipationBias/README.md

-## :rocket: Genetic correlation adjustments
+## :rocket: Example 2: Genetic correlation adjustments

 Here we use the **genetic correlation** between Educational Attainment (**EA**) and **BMI** as an example.